mosra/m.css/doc/doxygen.rst

     :py:`url` is the favicon URL and :py:`type` is favicon MIME type to populate the ``type`` attribute of :html:`<link rel="favicon" />`.

+.. class:: m-noindent

 and in addition the following variables:

 .. class:: m-table m-fullwidth